Telecominfraproject/wlan-cloud-ucentralgw/README.md

 export OWGW_ROOT=`pwd`
 export OWGW_CONFIG=`pwd`
 ```
-### Configuration
+### OWGW Configuration
 The configuration is kept in a file called `owgw.properties`.
 To understand the content of this file,
 please look [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/CONFIGURATION.md)

-### Running the gateway
+### Running the OWGW
-Tu run the gateway, you must run the executable `owgw`.
+Tu run the OWGW, you must run the executable `owgw`.
 You can use several command line options to run as a daemon or
 specify the configuration file location.

-### Device configuration
+### Device certificate
-Once you have the gateway configured, you will need to have some devices connect to it.
-For now, you will need to get
-the following in order to use the gateway:
+This may have already done at the factory.
+If not, you will need to get the following in order to point your devices to use the OWGW:
 - A DigiCert certificate that you will call `cert.pem`
 - A DigiCert key that goes with that certificate.
 Please call this `key.pem`
 - The Digicert root certificate that you will find [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem).
 You must copy `root.pem`